-OVERVIEW: This funder supports local Bay Area organizations in the areas of education and youth development, health access and basic needs.
-The arts (music and dance in particular) were passions of the founders and still receive some support today.
+OVERVIEW: The Hellman Foundation supports local Bay Area organizations in the areas of education, youth development, health access, and basic needs.

-FUNDING AREAS: Education and youth development, health access, and basic needs
+FUNDING AREAS: Education, youth development, health access, and basic needs

 IP TAKE: This is a locally focused funder overseen by a family but managed by a company of philanthropic advisors.
-Make the advisors your first point of contact for any questions about grantmaking, but know that unsolicited proposals are not welcome.
+Contact the advisors with any questions about grantmaking.

 PROFILE: Established in 2011, the Hellman Foundation is based in the San Francisco Bay Area and is committed to local grantmaking here.
 This is the foundation of Warren and Chris Hellman, who were known for their generosity and commitment to causes they cared about.
 Warren Hellman was born into a prominent family in California, and he found success establishing two premier private equity firms and helping to create several other alternative investment management firms.
 He has served as chairman of the San Francisco Foundation, trustee of the UC Berkeley Foundation, and as a member of the Jewish Community Federation.
 As a banjo player, he also inspired the Hardly Strictly Bluegrass Festival, a free annual music event in Golden Gate Park.
 Chris Hellman was a ballerina who danced with London’s Festival Ballet.
 Later in life, she developed Alzheimer’s disease but was always passionate about supporting the arts through philanthropy.
 She was a member of the board and chair of the board of trustees for the San Francisco Ballet for many years.
 The foundation formed when Warren passed away in 2011, and the Hellman Family Foundation merged with the Hellman Foundation in 2013.
 Grantmaking includes education. youth development, health access, and basic needs.